 The Periphery contains bundled actions for Series Actors (opens new window) and general users (opens new window).

 For Series Actors, the Periphery exposes the public entry points to deploy Verified Adapters and initialize series.
 The Target Sponsor calls

-deployAdapter which deploys an Adapter via an Adapter Factory and onboards the Target to the Sense Fuse Pool.
+deployAdapter which deploys an Adapter via an Adapter Factory.
 The Series Sponsor calls

-sponsorSeries to initialize a series in the Divider, deploy a Space pool, and onboard the series’ PTs and Space LP shares into the Sense Fuse Pool.
+sponsorSeries to initialize a series in the Divider and deploy a Space pool.

 Space only holds PTs & Targets, so users need to execute additional steps to